Ryo-N7/Ryo-N7.github.io/_posts/2017-09-18-global-peace-index.md

     ## 6     147 TRUE
     ## 7     156 TRUE

-Due to the fact that we can filter by year, the row name in the filtered data set (which is the duplicated rank value) should match up to the duplicated rank value in the whole dataset, allowing us to easily identify the specific rows that need fixing.
+Due to the fact that we can filter by year, the row name in the filtered data set (which is the duplicated rank value) should match up to the row for the duplicated rank value in the original dataset, allowing us to easily identify the specific rows that need fixing.

 In 2017 there were 4 rows with duplicate values, let's manually replace them: